SilasReinagel/silasreinagel.github.io/static/delivering/C10_motivating_your_team.md

 Psychologically, there are extrinsic motivations and intrinsic motivations.

 Intrinsic motivation is when the thing in itself is motivating for a person.
 These are the things that a person naturally wants to do.
 For example, consider a kid and candy.
-The kid wants the candy, because eating candy is pleasurable.
+The kid wants the candy because eating candy is pleasurable.
 The creator wants to create because he enjoys creating.
-The exploring mind wants to find things that are mentally novel, because they scratch that inner craving.
+The exploring mind wants to find things that are mentally novel because they scratch that inner craving.
 These are all examples of intrinsic motivation.

 Extrinsic motivation is when there is some artificially connected reward for doing a thing.
 If the kid eats his broccoli, then they can have dessert.
-If the worker shows up from 9-5 during each work day and delivers something, they get paid a regular paycheck.
+If the worker shows up from 9-5 during each workday and delivers something, they get paid a regular paycheck.
 These are extrinsic motivations.

-There is a lot of research that shows that intrinsic motivations are far more powerful and reliable than extrinsic motivations.
-In fact, even the presence of extrinsic motivations can turn an activity from a joy into something that is undesirable.
+A lot of research shows that intrinsic motivations are far more powerful and reliable than extrinsic motivations.
+In fact, even the presence of extrinsic motivations can turn an activity from a joy into something undesirable.

 Furthermore, there are positive motivators and negative motivators.

-A positive motivator is when a person does something to get some good outcome.
+A positive motivator is when a person does something to get a good outcome.
 For example, if the project is finished ahead of schedule, the team gets a bonus.

 A negative motivator is when a person does something to avoid a bad outcome.
-For example, if a member's tasks aren't finished by the end of the week, then that member will be publicly shamed in the team meeting.
+For example, if a member's tasks aren't finished by the end of the week, they will be publicly shamed in the team meeting.

 ---